SR-Saunders-CS/scriptrunner-execution-insights/README.md

 if an RRD file already exists for that script on your node.

 #### A note on Script Listeners

-ScriptRunner does not expose a public API to list listener UUIDs, so listeners cannot be fully auto-discovered.
-We cannot confirm this programmatically.
-To find out what a UUID belongs to:
+ScriptRunner doesn't expose a public API to list listener UUIDs, so you'll need to grab them from the browser URL.

-  1. Go to SR admin → Listeners
+Go to ScriptRunner admin → Listeners
-  2. Click Edit next to each listener
+Click Edit next to a listener
-  3. Compare the UUID in the browser URL with the UUIDs listed below
+Copy the UUID from the end of the URL: https://<your-jira-base-url>/plugins/servlet/scriptrunner/admin/listeners/edit/<listener-uuid>

+Match it against the UUIDs listed below.

+Example: https://jira.example.com/plugins/servlet/scriptrunner/admin/listeners/edit/dae8a1ee-f9fa-4300-af7a-f836597c9c2f → UUID is dae8a1ee-f9fa-4300-af7a-f836597c9c2f
 ---

 ### Step 3 — Run the usage report